 When the College established the arts administration program, it “seemed the perfect bridge between multiple disciplines,” and Cormier opted in.

-The move paid off: She is now the community manager for Autodesk Inc.’s Boston Technology Centers Residency Program—and loves her role there, although her office shifted to remote work when the coronavirus struck.
+The move paid off: She is now the community manager for the Autodesk Technology Centers residency program in Boston—and loves her role there, although her office shifted to remote work when the coronavirus struck.
 Cormier also remains a working artist.

 “I must study politics and war that my sons may have liberty to study mathematics and philosophy.
 My sons ought to study mathematics and philosophy…in order to give their children a right to study painting, poetry, music, architecture, statuary, tapestry, and porcelain.”